 This is somewhat connected to the first benefit, but has a direct impact on the quality of the product you’re offering your customers.
 As an example, commercial griddles can develop hot spots over time as portions of the heating element fail or other parts lose their calibration and overheat.
 That could mean burnt food, product loss, and unhappy customers.
 Having just rolled off the manufacturing line, new pieces aren’t likely to have those problems and, if they do, they’ll probably be covered by the warranty.

 This one builds on benefits one, three, and four.
 Each of them presents issues that could cause your kitchen’s most essential pieces of equipment to fail.
 If it does in the middle of a meal service, you could lose from several hours to a few days’ worth of business, depending on how long it takes to get your service company out.
-That doesn’t just mean potential profit losses, it’s also likely to generate some ill will, lost faith, and damage to your reputation in the dining community, which may mean you’re losing customer traffic and money long-term.
+That doesn’t just mean potential profit losses; it’s also likely to generate some ill will or lost faith, and may damage your reputation in the dining community.
+That may cost you both customer traffic and money long-term.